 CTRA’s network of closely aligned healthcare facilities allows a clinician or team of clinicians to conduct trials at several sites, greatly expanding opportunities for patient participation.

-Premier’s healthcare network includes include four hospitals; two comprehensive health care centers; Premier HealthNet, the area’s largest group of primary care practices; Premier Health Specialists, the region’s largest group of specialty care practices; outpatient surgery centers; after-hours care; community health clinics; long-term care facilities; and home health care services.
+Premier’s healthcare network includes include three hospitals; two comprehensive health care centers; Premier HealthNet, the area’s largest group of primary care practices; Premier Health Specialists, the region’s largest group of specialty care practices; outpatient surgery centers; after-hours care; community health clinics; long-term care facilities; and home health care services.

 Additional CTRA network resources include: